Generalization of Hamiltonian Mechanics to a Three Dimensional Phase Space: Lie-Darboux and Liouville Theorems in Generalized Phase Space

 \section{Lie-Darboux and Liouville Theorems in Generalized Phase Space}

-This section is dedicated to the proof of the Lie-Darboux theorem in the generalized Hamiltonian framework with a three dimensional phase space $N=3$, $n\geq 3$.
-A direct consequence of the theorem is the local existence of an invariant (Liouville) measure.
-We have the following: \begin{theorem} Let $w\in\bigwedge^3T\Omega$ be a smooth closed $3$-form on a smooth manifold $\Omega$ of dimension $n$.
-Let $w_{ijk}$, $i,j,k=1,...,n$ denote the components of $w$ with respect to a coordinate system $\lr{x^1,...,x^n}$ on $\Omega$,
+This section is dedicated to the proof of Lie-Darboux type theorems (theorems 3 and 4) in the generalized Hamiltonian framework with a three-dimensional phase space $N=3$, $n\geq 3$.
+A direct consequence of these theorems is the local existence of an invariant (Liouville) measure.
+In particular, we prove a Lie-Darboux theorem (theorem 4) for closed $3$-forms of the type $w=\omega\w dG$, with $\omega$ a $2$-form and $dG$ an exact $1$-form.
+A further result (proposition 1) is also proven explaining the relevance of this class of $3$-forms for generalized Hamiltonian mechanics, intended as the ideal dynamics of systems with 2 invariants.